MerginMaps/docs/src/manage/project-advanced.md

-# How to share, transfer or delete a project
+# How to Share, Transfer or Delete a Project
 [[toc]]

 ## Share a project